 Pro: Room for Growth

 The good thing about Upwork is that all freelancers have the ongoing opportunity for professional growth.
 They have the opportunity to work with a wide range of clients and thus absorb more professional knowledge and more skills.
-To make sure that is the case, the platform also enables professional tests and evaluations, so each freelancer can have verified proof of professional excellence for the client to evaluate.
+To make sure that is the case, the platform also enables professional tests and evaluations, so each new freelancer also can have verified proof of professional excellence for the client to evaluate.

 The Verdict